muktiwbw/docker-php-apache-mariadb/README.md

-# docker-web-dev
+# Docker Web Dev Environment
-A php development environment with PHP, NodeJS, Python3, and Mariadb.
+A development environment with PHP, NodeJS, Python3, and Mariadb.